 When the UE does not provide any Requested NSSAI (as in case of UE onboarding within a SNPN) can the UE associate the “S-NSSAI not available due to maximum number of UEs reached” with the Onboarding Registration attempt in order to avoid subsequent Onboarding Registration attempts?

-If the answer to above question is that the UE is not able to associate the “S-NSSAI not available due to maximum number of UEs reached” with the Onboarding Registration attempt, then SA2 agrees that it is beneficial to exempt slice(s) used for onboarding from network slice admission control.
+If the answer to above question is that the UE is not able to associate the “S-NSSAI not available due to maximum number of UEs reached” with the Onboarding Registration attempt, then SA2 agrees that network slice admission control cannot be used on network slices used for onboarding.